LxinWeixL/Biased-Drift-Diffusion-Model/README.md

 The solution for both the DDM recovery experiment and empirical DDM estimation.

 ### **Model:**
 This file contains the source codes written in C++ for solving stochastic differential equations of DDM.
 Please check the algorithm in Suppl.
-Algorithm of probability density approximation of DDM model of our paper.
+Algorithm of probability density approximation of DDM model of our paper for more details.

 This file is used to compile the shared library (.dll) via Microsoft Visual C++ for _Recovery_drift_bias_ndt.sln_ using Windows 10.
-The detailed procedure for compling .dll can be checked [tutorial for .dll compiling under Windows System](https://learn.microsoft.com/en-us/cpp/build/walkthrough-creating-and-using-a-dynamic-link-library-cpp?view=msvc-170.)
+The detailed procedure for compiling .dll can be checked [tutorial for .dll compiling under Windows System](https://learn.microsoft.com/en-us/cpp/build/walkthrough-creating-and-using-a-dynamic-link-library-cpp?view=msvc-170.)

+Before compiling the .dll, [Armadillo](https://arma.sourceforge.net/), [Boost](https://www.boost.org/), [SuperLU](https://portal.nersc.gov/project/sparse/superlu/), and other potential dependent C++ libraries are required to download and add their file locations to `additional dependencies` while compiling the dynamic shared library Model.dll.